cloud-gov/cg-style/CONTRIBUTING.md

 npm run build-library
 ```

-Now you can run you local server by running the following command:
+Now you can run your local server by running the following command:

 ```sh
 npm run start